 – Only selected candidates will be informed about the result of their selection and receive further information via e-mail around 26 February 2017.

 Organisations interested in nominating a delegate should fill the online expression of interest form before the deadline: 12 February 2017 24:00

 * Bulgarian Red Cross – Refugees & Migrant Service

 * UNITED for Intercultural Action

-* Erasmus+ Programme of the European Commission
+* The Erasmus+ Programme of the European Union

 The information contained herein does not necessarily reflect the position nor the opinion of our sponsors.
 Sponsors are not to be held responsible for any use that may be made of it.